-An aimless young man who is scalping tickets, gambling and drinking, agrees to coach a Little League team from the Cabrini Green housing project in Chicago as a condition of getting a loan from a friend.
+An aimless young man who is scalping tickets, gambling, and drinking, agrees to coach a Little League team from the Cabrini Green housing project in Chicago as a condition of getting a loan from a friend.

-Bright, well-educated, handsome Conor O'Neill's promising future was wrecked by his gambling addiction, which dragged him into heavy drinking and petty crime, but worst of all, the stifling grip of loan-shark bookies.
-Desperate for a loan, he accepts to stand in for lawyer friend Jimmy Fleming as coach of a Chicago ghetto Little League baseball team.
+Bright, educated, handsome Conor O'Neill's promising future was wrecked by his gambling addiction, which dragged him into heavy drinking and petty crime, but worst of all, the stifling grip of loan-shark bookies.
+Desperate for a loan, he agrees to stand in for lawyer friend Jimmy Fleming as coach of a Chicago ghetto Little League baseball team.
 His sense of pride, becoming the boys' sole idol, and competition, plus their attractive teacher, motivate Conor.
 But the crushing loan problem rather requires leaving town.Written by

 8 of 9 people found this review helpful.

 Was this review helpful to you?